 How are modern new buildings erected - do they meet all the requirements for comfortable housing?
-Unfortunately, obsolete planning and engineering solutions are often hidden under the facade.
-Dmitry Yatsenko, representative of the Metropolis company, especially for Novostroy-M, spoke about the main problems of housing construction today, and also explained why it is so important to reduce the number of storeys of houses and high-quality improvement.
+Unfortunately, morally outdated planning and engineering solutions are often hidden under the facade.
+Dmitry Yatsenko, a representative of the Metropolis company, spoke exclusively for Novostroy-M about the main problems of housing construction today, and also explained why it is so important to reduce the number of storeys of houses and have a high-quality urban land improvement.

 - Where are the norms for the construction of modern high-rise buildings fixed?
-How long is their life according to standards?
+How long is their service life according to the standards?

-All basic building codes relating to the construction of residential buildings are spelled out in the codes of practice (SP), GOSTs and FZ, primarily in the federal law No. 123 "Technical regulations on fire safety requirements."
+All basic building codes relating to the construction of residential buildings are spelled out in the codes of practice, GOSTs and federal laws, primarily in the federal law No. 123 "Technical regulations on fire safety requirements".
 As for the standard service life, the recommended terms are prescribed in GOST 27751-2014: for buildings and structures of mass construction, they are at least 50 years.

-However, for each object, when designing, its own estimated service life must be determined.
-Often, it can be more than the recommended normative due to ensuring the durability of the building structures.
+However, for each object during the design its own estimated service life must be determined.
+Often it can be more than the recommended normative due to ensuring the durability of the building structures.

-- What are the real lifetimes of new buildings?
+- What is the actual service life of new buildings?
 Is it possible to evaluate them from a practical point of view today?

 On average, the service life of mass construction facilities is about 100 years.
 However, depending on the underlying design solutions, the quality of work during construction and during current and major repairs, the service life of buildings and structures can vary greatly.
 The aggressiveness of the environment also contributes.

-The experience of mass-produced houses built in the USSR shows that they all withstood the service life laid down in the design, and continue to serve today.
+The experience of mass series houses erected in the USSR shows that all of them have withstood the service life laid down in the design, and continue to serve today.